-Interestingly, but not surprising, it was Sun Ra, widely considered the father of Afrofuturism and the inventor of the sun harp, the space organ, and the cosmic drum who encouraged Francisco to explore the art of electronica.
+Interestingly, but not surprising, it was Sun Ra, the father of Afrofuturism and the inventor of the sun harp, the space organ, and the cosmic drum who encouraged Francisco to explore the art of electronica.

-Electric Worlds is a different medium for Catlett but at the end of the day it’s all about artistic freedom.
+Electric Worlds is a different medium for Catlett but at the end of the day it’s about artistic freedom.
 “Music is about freedom, that’s what it proposes, that’s why it’s so popular and that’s why people love it,” said Francisco when I interviewed him in 2013.
 “And it’s not freedom that comes without discipline.
 Having had the great fortune to work with giants like Sun Ra and Max Roach taught me that cultural continuity, vision, and perseverance, are essential to maintain the expressivity of an art form.”

-Tracks: Jazzy Jit, Boom MX, C2 (313), Camina D&B, Electric Worlds, Fire and Water, Habana, Open Window into Outerspace, SE-02 NYC, Mahalia y su Papa NYC, Tenere Sahara, Ye Ye Olude.
-All titles were composed, arranged, recorded, mixed, and produced by Francisco Mora Catlett.
+Jazzy Jit, Boom MX, C2 (313), Camina D&B, Electric Worlds, Fire and Water, Habana, Open Window into Outerspace, SE-02 NYC, Mahalia y su Papa NYC, Tenere Sahara, Ye Ye Olude.
+All titles composed, arranged, recorded, mixed, and produced by Francisco Mora Catlett.